LaurentVeyssier/Starbucks_case_study_Udacity_Data_Science/README.md

 # Project structure

-We first perform hypothesis testing on the invariant variable and then the 2 evaluation metrics.
+We first perform hypothesis testing on the invariant metric and then on the 2 evaluation metrics.

 Our analysis shows that, while the promotion has a statistical effect on the purchase rate (vs control group), it does not generate extra revenues: the incremental sales are marginal and more than compensated by the promotion costs.
 As such the promotion should not be repeated.

 We then train a Classification model using the provided features to predict whether the customer will purchase the promotion or not.
-Using this model, we fine-tune our promotion strategy to target this customer segment (based on classification model purchase prediction).
+Using this model, we fine-tune our promotion strategy to target this customer segment (based on classification model prediction).
 Using this strategy, we end up outperforming the benchmark using a random forest model on the unseen test set.

 Confusion Matrix from Random Forest Model on 20% of the train set reserved for validation: